BZIvanov/Learning-CSharp/README.md

 - public - placing public before the class keyword will make the class accessible anywhere in our application

 - internal - accessible only from the same assembly

+- abstract - abstract classes can not be instantiated.

 ### struct